PeterFiorentino/Choral/README.md

 Choral is a full-stack web solution for remote music collaboration.

 - A user can upload a sound or song, from now on "reef", either from a preexistent file or by recording it live with the app.
 The user can include some specifics about the sound (musical key, genre, tempo, progression) and must complete a "looking for" field for letting other users know how to collaborate.
-- A user can find other users' reefs by: going to their profile page; by scrolling through the "Explore" feed (all reefs) or "My Feed" (reefs from users the user follows); by looking at the Collaborators page which has a list of all other users that have collaborated with the user in the past.
+- A user can find other user's reefs by: going to their profile page; by scrolling through the "Explore" feed (all reefs) or "My Feed" (reefs from users the user follows); by looking at the Collaborators page which has a list of all other users that have collaborated with the user in the past.
 - A user can see the picture and info (homebase, anthem, fav genre) from a particular user, decide to follow or to unfollow, and preview the reefs from that user.
 - A user can see the picture and info (genre, bpm, key, chord progression) of a reef.
 - A user can collaborate with a reef by uploading a sound, either from a preexistent file or by recording it live with the app.
 If the choice is the latter, the collaboration may be recorded from any point of the song and that time reference will be kept for when the creator of the reef listens to it.